juliannaroen/address_titlecase/README.md

 # Address Titlecase

-Properly titleize US addresses so that states, directions, and other abbreviations that would normally be capitalized in a titlecase method remain uppercase.
+Titleize US addresses so that states, directions, and other abbreviations that would normally be titlecased by [`String#titleize`](https://apidock.com/rails/String/titleize) remain uppercase.

 ```ruby
 > "123 SESAME ST SE, SALEM, OR 97301".address_titlecase